ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-developer-elasticbeanstalk.md

 ---
 {% include JB/setup %}

 [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is the way to get started with AWS with a website or backend process.
 Like Cloud Formation, you don't pay to use the tool BUT you do pay for the resources it provisions.
-In fact, beanstalk is CloudFormation... except with a thin layer of goo on top.
+In fact, Beanstalk is CloudFormation... except with a thin layer of goo on top.

 Elastic Beanstalk supports a webserver or worker environments.
 On the webserver side it supports IIS, Nginx, tomcat, PHP, python, node.js or Ruby.
 It also includes Docker support.